-It is explained in [58] how to find the explicit block-diagonalization for such symmetric $M_t(y)$ (t = 1, 2, etc).
-This is not difficult in the case t = 1; using a Schur complement with respect to the upper left corner, one deduces easily that $M_1(y) \succeq 0 \iff c + (n-1)d - nb^2/a \ge 0$ and $c - d \ge 0$.

-The details for t = 2 are already more complicated and need information about the irreducible representations of the symmetric group S_n .
+It is explained in [67] how to find the explicit block-diagonalization for such symmetric $M_t(y)$ (t=1,2, etc).
+This is not difficult in the case t=1; using a Schur complement with respect to the upper left corner, one deduces easily that $M_1(y) \succeq 0 \iff c + (n-1)d - nb^2/a \ge 0$ and $c - d \ge 0$.
+The details for t=2 are already more complicated and need information about the irreducible representations of the symmetric group \mathcal{S}n .

 In conclusion, exploiting symmetry within polynomial optimization and, more generally, semidefinite programming, has spurred recently lots of interesting research activity, with many exciting new developments in various areas.
 Let us just mention pointers to a few papers dealing with symmetry reduction in various contexts; the list is not exclusive.
-In particular, Bachoc and Vallentin [2-4] study the currently best known bounds for spherical codes and the kissing number; Bai et al. [5] deal with truss topology optimization; de Klerk and Sotirov [34] study lower bounds for quadratic assignment; Gvozdenović and Laurent [47, 48] compute approximations for the chromatic number of graphs; Vallentin [148] considers the minimum distortion of embeddings of highly regular graphs in the Euclidean space.
+In particular, Bachoc and Vallentin [3, 4, 5] study the currently best known bounds for spherical codes and the kissing number; Bai et al. [6] deal with truss topology optimization; de Klerk and Sotirov [39] study lower bounds for quadratic assignment; Gvozdenović and Laurent [52, 53] compute approximations for the chromatic number of graphs; Vallentin [165] considers the minimum distortion of embeddings of highly regular graphs in the Euclidean space.

 Acknowledgements.
-I am very grateful to Markus Schweighofer for discussion and his help with some proofs in the survey, and to Hayato Waki for his careful reading and for his useful questions and suggestions.
-I also thank Claus Scheiderer, Lars Schewe, Konrad Schmüdgen, Achill Schürmann, Rekha Thomas, Frank Vallentin for their comments.
+I am very grateful to Markus Schweighofer for discussion and helpful remarks about some proofs in the survey, and to Hayato Waki for his careful reading and for his useful questions and suggestions.
+I also thank Claus Scheiderer, Lars Schewe, Konrad Schmüdgen, Achill Schürmann, Rekha Thomas, Frank Vallentin, for their comments.